CBenoit/vim-config/README.md

 In order to go back to regular VIM, you cannot use an "esc" alias ("ii" in my case).
 You have to use the actual "esc" key.
 See `:h multiple-cursors-mappings` for more information.

+## About syntax checker : Syntastic

+Syntastic does not know how to check syntax by itself.
+So, you need to install external checkers corresponding to the types of files you use.
+See [Syntastic wiki](https://github.com/scrooloose/syntastic/wiki/Syntax-Checkers) for a fair list of syntax checkers.

+To check Python syntax, I use [Pylint](https://github.com/scrooloose/syntastic/wiki/Python%3A---pylint).
+Since I'm a Python 3 developer, I set a Python 3 interpreter in my [syntastic.vim](./conf/syntastic.vim) conf file.

 ## Good resources to learn more about VIM editor